algolia/algolia-react-boilerplate/README.md

 <h4 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;">INJECTION FROM MAIN INDEX</h4>

 We have two kinds of rules.
-If you want to trigger these rules for your own demo, please use the following JSON source for the rules which you must add as a consequence (please edit the values as you see fit):
+If you want to trigger these rules for your own demo, please use the given JSON source for the rules which you must add as a consequence (please edit the values as you see fit):

 1. Free returns (always displayed)
+- You can edit the displayed hit by going to `/components/hits/NoCtaCard.js`

+- Rule consequence JSON structure:
 ```
 {
   "type": "noCta",